kintrix007/blog/smashing-the-stack/index.md

 Our goal is to execute `unused_function` just by using the compiled binary.
 That is, we will try to make the program execute `unused_function` by passing in a carefully handcrafted argument.

+This is possible due to a vulnerability in the above code due to using `strcpy`.

 ## Steps